92 dogs placed with veterans since 2006

 - Respond to sounds for veterans who have hearing loss

 Assistance Dogs are provided to qualifying veterans at no cost.

-In May of 2006, NEADS was invited to Walter Reed National Military Medical Center in Washington, D.C. to give a presentation about the many skills and tasks that our dogs could offer to combat veterans.
+In May of 2006, NEADS was invited to Walter Reed National Military Medical Center outside Washington, D.C. to give a presentation about the many skills and tasks that our dogs could offer to combat veterans.
 NEADS was the first Assistance Dog organization to be invited to Walter Reed for this purpose.
 In addition to hospital staff and administrators, many servicemen and women who had served in Iraq or Afghanistan (and were at Walter Reed being treated for injuries) were in attendance at the meeting.
 Our presentation drew a great deal of interest and enthusiasm.

 NEADS immediately recognized that the growing population of wounded veterans required a program that was specially designed to meet their needs, and NEADS formed the Canines for Combat Veterans (CCV) program, which is today known as Assistance Dogs for Veterans (ADV).